Bharath2907/password-checker/README.md

 4. The browser searches the list locally for a match

-This k-anonymity model means your password cannot be intercepted or logged by the API — the same technique used by Google Chrome's Password Checkup feature.
+This k-anonymity model means your password cannot be intercepted or logged by the API, the same technique used by Google Chrome's Password Checkup feature.

 ### Cryptographically secure random generation
 The password generator uses `crypto.getRandomValues()` (Web Crypto API) rather than `Math.random()`. `Math.random()` is a pseudo-random number generator that is predictable and unsuitable for security applications.
-`crypto.getRandomValues()` draws from the operating system's entropy pool — the same source used in TLS key generation.
+`crypto.getRandomValues()` draws from the operating system's entropy pool, the same source used in TLS key generation.

 ### Client-side only architecture